ercas/wuscraper/README.md

     $ zcat output/features/273_409_11.json.gz  | jq -c .features[] | wc -l
     62

 The scraped features can be exported using by running the same command and additionally passing `--output-file` - the script will not re-retrieve data that has already been retrieved.
-The output file can be in any format supported by OGR.
+The output file can be [in any format supported by OGR](https://gdal.org/drivers/vector/index.html).

 ### Scraping weather data

-The primary scraping functionality is through the `daily` subparser of `scrape.py`, which retrieves hourly data from personal NWS-operated weather stations.
+The primary scraping functionality is through the `daily` subparser of `scrape.py`, which retrieves daily data from personal or NWS-operated weather stations.
 There is also a `historical` subparser that can retrieve hourly data, though only from NWS-operated weather stations.
 See `--help` for more information:

     usage: scrape.py daily [-h] [-a API_KEY] [-d SCRAPE_DIRECTORY] [-o OUTPUT_FILE] [-p] [-v] [-s START_DATE] [-e END_DATE] stations [stations ...]